phisko/kengine/common/systems/sfml/SfSystem.md

 ##### Cameras

 A *"default"* camera is added upon system construction, meaning typical use does not require any action.
-For further configuration of the rendered areas, `CameraComponents` can be used.
+For further configuration of the rendered areas, `CameraComponents3d` can be used.

-If a `GameObject` is found to have a [CameraComponent](../../components/CameraComponent.hpp), a camera will be added to the scene.
+If a `GameObject` is found to have a [CameraComponent3d](../../components/CameraComponent.hpp), a camera will be added to the scene.

- The `CameraComponent`'s `frustrum` property defines the area to be rendered, whereas the `GameObject`'s `TransformComponent3d`'s `boundingBox` property defines the bounds of the viewport to be displayed.
+ The `CameraComponent3d`'s `frustrum` property defines the area to be rendered, whereas the `GameObject`'s `TransformComponent3d`'s `boundingBox` property defines the bounds of the viewport to be displayed.
 The `boundingBox.topLeft.y` property defines the "height" at which the camera should be rendered (higher cameras appear in front of lower ones).

 Refer to [the SFML website](https://www.sfml-dev.org/tutorials/2.0/graphics-view.php) for more information about viewports.